henrikje/laebel/README.md

 If you have any thoughts or questions, please [reach out to me](https://henko.net/contact/).

+_Sidenote_: Why the name _Laebel_?
+It is basically a reference to the idea that Laebel relies on Docker _labels_ to get information about the project and its services.
+However, I also wanted to be a cool kid like Traefik and Jaeger. ;-)

 ## License

 This project is licensed under the terms of the [MIT license](LICENSE.md).